 Enjoy an excellent season catching sheepshead and other plentiful fish in local waters.

-I love March.
+I love spring fishing.
 The cold, gloomy winter weather has passed, and signs of the promise of new life are showing across the Lowcountry.

 Unfortunately, the crazy deep freeze we had this winter ended the best trout fishing spree we’ve seen in probably 10 years.
 Limits of large speckled trout were being caught easily, and many anglers finished their trips with the legal limit.